 Created by Jan Wennesland, Font Flames draws fonts from Google Font Library and puts them in random pairings that you wouldn't expect.
 Choose which ones you 'love' and 'hate', and the former will be set aside for you to revisit later on.

 At best, you could discover a typographic match made in heaven that will make your design sing.
 At worst, it's a marvellous way to relax on a long train journey.
 We're excited to find out what new features Font Flame 2.0 may include – stay tuned for updates.

 Is your Photoshop running slowly, or crashing a lot?
 Affinity Photo, one of the best Mac alternatives to Photoshop around, promises something better.

-So far, the software has gained plaudits from the design community - not least, those looking for an alternative to subscribing to the Creative Cloud (it's on sale for a relatively low, one-off fee).
+So far, the software has gained plaudits from the design community – not least, those looking for an alternative to subscribing to the Creative Cloud (it's on sale for a relatively low, one-off fee of $49.99/£48.99).
 If you like it, there's an Adobe Illustrator rival, Affinity Designer, to try out too.

-Enter Mozilla, who are determined to bring virtual reality to the open web.
-So they've released this great toolset, which makes it easy for web developers to create VR experiences that run on any Web GL-enabled browser.
+Affordable VR devices like the Oculus Rift and Google Cardboard are prompting creatives to ask if VR is the future of design.
+Enter Mozilla, which is determined to bring virtual reality to the open web.
+So it has released this great toolset that makes it easy for web developers to create VR experiences that run on any Web GL-enabled browser.

 Resources include a WebVR Boilerplate to help you get started, and A-Frame, a framework for creating new and imaginative VR worlds for your users to explore.
 As you'd expect from Mozilla, it's all very well explained, and completely free.

 Noun Project is a well-known website that lets you use symbols and shapes from designers around the world.
-And it's recently launched an app that will put a smile on the lips of disorganised designers.
+And its Lingo app will put a smile on the lips of disorganised designers.

 06. Stylify Me